 The Innovation Birmingham team is actively looking to work with and bring together the public and private sectors, creating interfaces for people with ideas, people with technologies, people with expertise and experience, and people with money.
 It is a one-stop-shop for innovators, entrepreneurs and investors looking to develop or fund tech start-ups with high growth potential.

 The Innovation Birmingham strategy is focused on a service offering for founders of new technology ventures, as well as more established tech businesses.
 The campus facilities include the Entrepreneurs for the Future (e4f) multi-occupancy start-up centre with hot-desking facilities and a wide range of flexible office units (115-15,000 sq ft).
 However, the campus is far from just bricks and mortar; the team actively nurtures an interactive and supportive community within the place.
-The Campus strategy is about encouraging people to visit, engage with the businesses based there, and attract new tenants to the Park.
+The Campus strategy is about encouraging people to visit, engage with the businesses based there, and attract new tenants.
 By creating a wide range of valuable opportunities, the missing aspects of a successful business puzzle can be solved, helping innovators and tech entrepreneurs to succeed.

 The Innovation Birmingham Campus is responsible for delivering the following activities and projects: